kisanms/Live_Tracker/README.md

 - **Feb 6**
    - Added two new feature in admin and manager portal
    - Both Manager And admin can see the workhour details
+   - Now admin, manager and employee can delete there account

 ## 🎉 Features Implementation